 A power of attorney is valid for a maximum of three (3) years and Posti will not send a separate notification about the termination of the period of validity.
 The grantor must retain the information regarding the granted authorizations and, when necessary, take care of revoking or renewing them.
 The authorization can be renewed with a new power of attorney and revoked with a written notification sent to the post office that has received the power of attorney.

-Deliver it to the post office where the items will be picked up using the authorization.
+Fill in and print the power of attorney (pdf) and deliver it to the post office where the items will be picked up using the authorization.